 In fiscal 2016, the Management Board and Investor Relations department of United Internet AG once again provided institutional and private investors with regular and comprehensive information.
 Information was provided to the capital market via the quarterly statements, half-yearly financial report and annual report, as well as at press and analyst conferences.
 The company's management and Investor Relations department explained the company's strategy and financial results in numerous one-on-one discussions at the company's offices in Montabaur, as well as at roadshows and conferences in Germany, Finland, France, the UK, Canada, the Netherlands, Switzerland, Spain and the USA.
-Around 30 national and international investment banks are in contact with the company's Investor Relations department and publish regular studies and comments on the company's progress and share performance.
+Around 30 national and international investment banks are in contact with the company's progress and share performance.
 Apart from such one-on-one meetings, shareholders and potential future investors can also receive the latest news on the company around the clock via the company's website (www.united-internet.de).